oracle/weblogic-kubernetes-operator/README.md

 * The [Contributing](#contributing-to-the-operator) section provides information about conribution requirements.

-# User Guide
+# User guide

-The [User Guide](site/user-guide.md) provides detailed information about all aspects of using the operator including:
+The [User guide](site/user-guide.md) provides detailed information about all aspects of using the operator including:

 * installing and configuring the operator,
 * using the operator to create and manage WebLogic domains,